• Skip to primary navigation

 ingredients for matcha chocolate chip cookies recipe on a gray stone surface

-Clockwise from top: almond flour, cassava flour, tapioca flour, baking soda, baking powder, salt, maple syrup, matcha, chocolate, cashew butter, coconut oil, vanilla.
+Matcha cookie ingredients, clockwise from the top left: almond flour, cassava flour, tapioca flour, baking soda, baking powder, salt, maple syrup, matcha, chocolate, cashew butter, coconut oil, vanilla.

 Matcha Cookie Ingredients & Substitutions

 • Cashew butter forms the base of these cookies.
-I use Artisana raw cashew butter, which you can find at many healthy foodie stores or order from Thrive.
+I use Artisana raw cashew butter, which you can find at many natural foods stores.
 Or make your own.
 For a nut-free version, use tahini in its place.

 • Maple syrup sweetens and moistens the dough.
 I prefer a lighter maple syrup to let the matcha color and flavor shine.
 Agave should work as a substitute if you prefer, though it may taste a bit sweeter.